Prohibited Practices in Business

 Businesses or corporations:

-Impose, as a condition of doing business with or providing a service to a female, that she use her current surname rather then her former surname.
+- Require, as a condition of contract, that a woman use her current surname rather than her former surname